CBS buys TV pilot based on Zynga's "Draw Something"

-LOS ANGELES (Reuters) - CBS television on Friday said it has acquired rights to produce a pilot TV program based on the Web-based game “Draw Something” from Zynga Inc, the San Francisco-based creator of popular “Farmville.”
+LOS ANGELES, June 15 (Reuters) - CBS television on Friday said it has acquired rights to produce a pilot TV program based on the Web-based game “Draw Something” from Zynga Inc, the San Francisco-based creator of popular “Farmville.”

 The pictionary-style game has two players taking turns drawing pictures of words that are then guessed-upon by a partner.